 OREGON — Kimberly Radostits’ excitement at being selected as a finalist for 2023 National Teacher of the Year is tempered by the sorrow that comes from missing her students and colleagues in the Oregon School District.

 “Though this is a great honor, it also comes with the responsibility that is taking me away from the people that fill my heart,” said Radostits, who teaches Spanish at Oregon High School.
 “My network is growing, and that’s been wonderful, but it’s hard to be away from the people that fill my bucket all the time.”

-The National Teacher of the Year Program was created in 1952 and is run by the Council of Chief State School Officers, a national not-for-profit organization that represents 58 leaders of K-12 education systems in the United States and its territories.
+The National Teacher of the Year Program was created in 1952 and is run by the Council of Chief State School Officers, a national nonprofit organization that represents 58 leaders of K-12 education systems in the U.S. and its territories.

 The National Teacher of the Year winner will be announced in March, following finalist interviews with a selection committee.
 The winner will spend a year serving as an ambassador for education and as an advocate for other teachers and their students.

 The award was called “the most prestigious honor that a teacher can earn in the entire country,” said Illinois State Superintendent of Education Carmen Ayala during Wednesday’s news conference at the Oregon School District office.

 “To be named one of just five finalists in the entire country speaks volumes about the kind of educator Ms. Rad is and the kind of impact that she has had here at Oregon High School,” Ayala said.
 “I couldn’t be happier than to have Ms. Rad representing our state of Illinois at the national level.”